-For me, making landscape photographs means combining the wonder, delight, and presence of being outdoors with the challenge of discovering and composing new and interesting scenes—and then sharing those photographs with others.
-I also enjoy experiencing and photographing well-known, iconic locations, especially under great light or atmospheric conditions.
-While simply enjoying the outdoors in search of interesting compositions is ample reward, making a photograph that evokes an emotional response and increases the viewer’s appreciation for the location photographed is my ultimate goal.
+For me, making landscape photographs means combining the freedom and joy of being outdoors with the challenge and adventure of discovering and composing new and interesting scenes, especially under great light or atmospheric conditions.
+While simply enjoying the outdoors in search of interesting compositions is ample reward, my ultimate goal is to make a photograph that connects with the viewer and draws them into the scene.

-I prefer making photographs that realistically present what I experienced, without extensive digital adjustments like replacing skies, adding mist, rainbows, lightning, celestial bodies, birds, etc., or distorting mountains or other elements.
-I will use slow shutter speeds to blur movement (e.g., of water or clouds), and I make adjustments during post processing (e.g., focus stacking and exposure blending) to overcome the technical limitations of digital cameras.
+I work to make photographs that authentically present what I experienced, without extensive digital adjustments like replacing skies or adding mist or other elements that weren’t there; I want most of the work to be done before I press the shutter release.
+Depending on the scene and my intent, I might use slow shutter speeds to emphasize the motion of water, clouds, or other elements, or while intentionally moving the camera during exposure to draw attention to certain details in the scene.
+During post-processing, I’ll use techniques like focus stacking and exposure blending to overcome the technical limitations of digital cameras.
 Any photographs that have been heavily processed are in my Just for Fun gallery.

 I've been photographing landscapes for many years.
 I began backpacking with my uncle in the Sierra Nevada in the early 1970s.
 I loved the scent of the forest, the majesty of the giant sequoia, the craggy mountain peaks, and the gnarly bristlecone pines.
 A few years later, I became a photographer and then photography editor for my high school’s yearbook, developing film and printing photographs in the darkroom.
 I also worked in the camera department of the local JC Penney and did photo assignment work for businesses in the mall.
 So, combining backpacking and photography was inevitable!